Skip to main content

 What is call centre monitoring?

 Call centre monitoring is the evaluation of the conversations between customers and your call centre agents.
-At the top level, it’s to help with quality monitoring and evaluating agent performance, but it can be a much more effective tool for customer experience.
+At the highest level, it helps with monitoring call quality and evaluating agent performance, but it’s also a very effective approach for identifying pain points and friction in the customer experience.

-With 63% of consumers believing companies need to get better at listening to their feedback, measuring call quality by using call centre monitoring methods is vital for improving customer relationships.
+With 63% of consumers believing companies need to get better at listening to their feedback, measuring call quality by using call center monitoring methods is vital for improving customer relationships and customer satisfaction.
+Just over a third (36%) of consumers are dissatisfied with the empathy shown in their customer service interactions – but how do you go about monitoring the quality of your call centre interactions?

-Ideally, you can use qualitative analysis to determine how your agents and call centres are performing and transform your customer experience.
-Your centre monitoring software can use features such as speech analytics to pinpoint the reasons why customers are contacting you, how they feel about your brand and how best to go about improving their interactions with you.
+Ideally, you can use qualitative analysis to determine how your agents and call centers are performing and then transform your customer experience.
+However, by using call centre monitoring software with features such as speech analytics, you are able to quantitatively pinpoint the reasons why customers are contacting you, how they feel about your brand and how best to go about improving their interactions with you.
+It’s better than just measuring how many calls are being made and how efficient your team is, because you can provide more enticing experiences that lead to a wider range of improved business outcomes.

-Speech analytics or conversational analytics allows you to monitor every call and understand the emotion, intent and sentiment from every customer, giving you the true voice of the customer.
+Speech analytics or conversational analytics allows you to monitor every call and understand the emotion, intent and sentiment from every customer call at scale, giving you the true voice of the customer.
 By monitoring in real-time, you can quickly understand trends, areas that need to be fixed, and then resolve them before the customer decides to leave or the issue spreads.

-You can also understand better how your agents are performing – are they friendly, knowledgeable and understanding?
+You can also better understand how your agents are performing through call monitoring with speech analytics.
+For example, are they friendly, knowledgeable and empathetic?
 What areas do they need to be coached on?
 Conversation analytics can help your agents to see precisely how to handle customer issues and queries and help you to develop a best practice framework for agents to follow.

-By blending direct feedback from customers and this indirect feedback, you get the whole picture of what’s happening in your call centres.
+By blending direct feedback from customers and this type of indirect feedback, you get the whole picture of what’s happening in your call centres.

 Watch our latest video on how to improve customer care